kevinwatson/professional-sports-tech-book/040-chapter-03.md

 ### On Field Cameras

-The NFL allows the broadcaster to have one camera on the field between plays.
+The NFL allows the broadcaster to have one mobile camera on the field between plays.
 This portable camera is wirelessly connected to a receiver and mounted on a gimbal.
 This rig is commonly used after a big play like a touchdown to get a close up of the players and their celebration in the end zone.

 The orange pylons on the first down markers and also mark the end zone have cameras that are used for capturing video near ground level.
 The pylon cameras are frequently used in replay scenarios.

+Fixed high-definition cameras are normally placed on the 50 and 22 yard lines.
+Additional cameras are placed on the field and in numerous other places in the stadium, depending on the network and expected number of at home viewers.
+Monday night football games have fewer viewers and may only have 20 or so cameras, while playoff games and the Super Bowl may have 2 or 3 times that number.

 ### On Field Graphics